Ammonium carbamate: Natural occurrence

 Ammonium carbamate serves a key role in the formation of carbamoyl phosphate, which is necessary for both the urea cycle and the production of pyrimidines.
 In this enzyme-catalyzed reaction, ATP and ammonium carbamate are converted to ADP and carbamoyl phosphate:

 Preparation

 From liquid ammonia and dry ice

 Ammonium carbamate is prepared by the direct reaction between liquid ammonia and dry ice (solid carbon dioxide):

-It is also prepared by reaction of the two gases at high temperature (450–500 K) and high pressure (150–250 bar).

 From gaseous ammonia and carbon dioxide

+Ammonium carbamate can be prepared by reaction of the two gases at high temperature (175–225 °C) and high pressure (150–250 bar).

-Ammonium carbamate can also be obtained by bubbling gaseous CO2 and NH3 in anhydrous ethanol, 1-propanol, or DMF at ambient pressure and 0 °C. The carbamate precipitates and can be separated by simple filtration, and the liquid containing the unreacted ammonia can be returned to the reactor.
+It can also be obtained by bubbling gaseous CO2 and NH3 in anhydrous ethanol, 1-propanol, or DMF at ambient pressure and 0 °C. The carbamate precipitates and can be separated by simple filtration, and the liquid containing the unreacted ammonia can be returned to the reactor.
 The absence of water prevents the formation of bicarbonate and carbonate, and no ammonia is lost.